invoke-ai/InvokeAI/README-Mac-MPS.md

 - macOS 12.3 Monterey or later
 - Python
 - Patience
-- Apple Silicon*

-*I haven't tested any of this on Intel Macs but I have read that one person got it to work, so Apple Silicon might not be requried.

 Things have moved really fast and so these instructions change often and are often out-of-date.
 One of the problems is that there are so many different ways to